 You also have a few ways to install the sensor, depending on your structure and application.
 But in general, your tank needs to sit within range, your sensor needs enough distance from the cistern wall, and you need a good signal for your communication.

-If you decide the EcoMeter won’t work for your application, then you need to take a look at other similar devices.
+If you decide the EcoMeter won’t work for your application, you can find many alternative devices for well water level measurement.
 I picked two examples, so let’s take a look.

-This entry-level radar has all the benefits of radar technology, plus you can set it up and see all the data using the SmartBlue App with the built-in Bluetooth protocol.
-It can work with analog and HART communication too, if you need those instead to integrate it into your control system and check your data.
+This entry-level radar level transmitter has all the benefits of radar technology, plus you can set it up and see all the data using the SmartBlue App with the built-in Bluetooth protocol.
+It can work with analog and HART communication too if you need those instead to integrate it into your control system and check your data.

 If you want to learn more about the FMR10, then read our product review here.